 Data Set – Cambridge Cemetery, Massachusetts.
 As an archaeologist, you are interested in determining whether a cemetery you are investigating matches the pattern observed by Deetz and Dethlefsen.
 Using the dataset below, tally the number of tombstone types in each time period.
 Then, draw a bar to represent each headstone type frequency in the table in your lab answer packet (mirror technique used above)

-Section IV: Excavation Summary– Archaeological Vocabulary
+Section IV: Excavation Summary – Archaeological Vocabulary

 There are entire courses you can take on archaeological excavation and techniques.
-While we don’t have the time in this lab to get into such detailed descriptions of archaeological methods, please watch the two short videos below on how archaeologists figure out where to dig, and how they go about the process.
+While we do not have the time in this lab to get into such detailed descriptions of archaeological methods, please watch the two short videos below on how archaeologists figure out where to dig, and how they go about the process.
 Then, use what you’ve learned in those videos and the glossary link below to define the list of common archaeological concepts.

 Using the following website, define the terms below: Archaeology Glossary